datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/space-management/create-space.md

 - **Category:** Finance
 - **Description:** Collaboration between banks to detect criminal accounts

 Congratulations on creating your new collaboration space!
-The next step is to define datacontracts!
+The next step is to define data contracts!